nothazel24/frontEnd-Projects/README.md

-# Front - End Repository
+# Front - End Repository (on branch1-nzd)
 This repository is for learning purposes only.
-Fell free to contribute and clone it into your own local storage
+Feel free to contribute and clone it into your own local storage
 ```shell
 git clone https://github.com/nothazel24/frontEnd-Projects.git
 ```